air-yan/air-yan.github.io/_posts/2018-12-17-Intercompany-Transaction.md

 To view the explanation and solution code in a Jupyter notebook, click [here](https://nbviewer.jupyter.org/github/air-yan/air-yan.github.io/blob/master/notebooks/IC%20automation%20demonstration.ipynb).

-To view the code in a python file, click[here](https://github.com/air-yan/air-yan.github.io/blob/master/notebooks/IC%20automation%20demonstration.py).
+To view the code in a python file, click [here](https://github.com/air-yan/air-yan.github.io/blob/master/notebooks/IC%20automation%20demonstration.py).

 To test the solution, put the python file or jupyter notebook and the Excel file in a same directory and run the codes.
 You will find several csv files generated in the same directory.